AmphoraHealth/diabetia/scripts/readme.md

-here we will store all the plots related to a graph
+here we will store all the scripts related to a graph